techlore/go-incognito/Scripts/Section 6/9_ Becoming an Activist.md

 more people who take their privacy and security seriously, the more companies and governments will need to cater to the public opinion.

-You know what’s not changing?

-[Promotional Spot]

-Let’s start with companies! \*Play Facebook Cares Snippet\* \*Play recording through Timeline of privacy issues\* Facebook doesn’t care about your privacy, because there’s no pressure for them to care.
+Let’s start with companies! *(Play Facebook Cares Snippet)* *(Play recording through Timeline of privacy issues)* Facebook doesn’t care about your privacy, because there’s no pressure for them to care.
 There are no regulations and not enough people making a negative impact on the company.
 If they lose 50% of their customers, and all of them left for privacy concerns, Facebook would start